SLAM for Visually Impaired People: a Survey: Introduction

-A number of review papers on wearable navigation systems have also been published~\cite{xu2023wearable, hersh2022wearable, dos2021systematic, tapu2020wearable, chaudhary2019state, dakopoulos2009wearable}. \cite{xu2023wearable} have conducted a systematic review with the primary objectives of analyzing wearable obstacle avoidance electronic travel aids (ETAs).
+Several review papers on wearable navigation systems have also been published~\cite{xu2023wearable, hersh2022wearable, dos2021systematic, tapu2020wearable, chaudhary2019state, dakopoulos2009wearable}. \cite{xu2023wearable} have conducted a systematic review with the primary objectives of analyzing wearable obstacle avoidance electronic travel aids.
 Their work delves into the strengths and weaknesses of existing ETAs, providing a thorough evaluation of hardware functionality, cost-effectiveness, and the overall user experience. ~\cite{hersh2022wearable} provided a comprehensive understanding of wearable travel aids by focusing on their designs and usability.
 Their objectives included surveying the current landscape of travel aid design, investigating key design issues, and identifying limitations and future research directions.
 Furthermore,~\cite{dos2021systematic} conducted a systematic review of the literature on wearable technologies designed to enhance the orientation and mobility of the visually impaired.
-This review provides valuable insights into the technological characteristics of wearables, identifies feedback interfaces, emphasizes the importance of involving visually impaired individuals in prototype evaluations, and highlights the critical need for safety evaluation.
-A review by~\cite{tapu2020wearable} provides a comprehensive review of computer vision and machine learning-based assistive methods.
-The paper divides the existing ETAs into two groups: active systems providing subject localization and object identification, and passive systems providing information about the users’ surroundings using a stereo camera, monocular camera, or RGB-D camera.
+This review provides valuable insights into the technological characteristics of wearables, identifies feedback interfaces, emphasizes the importance of involving visually impaired individuals in prototype evaluations, and highlights the critical need for safety evaluations.
+A review by~\cite{tapu2020wearable} provides a comprehensive review of computer vision and machine-learning-based assistive methods.
+Existing ETAs are divided into two groups: active systems providing subject localization and object identification, and passive systems providing information about the users’ surroundings using a stereo camera, monocular camera, or RGB-D camera.

-Focusing on guide robots,~\cite{thiyagarajan13intelligent} conducted a review of multifaceted objectives.
+Focusing on guide robots,~\cite{thiyagarajan13intelligent} reviewed the multifaceted objectives.
 Their work included a comparative analysis of the existing robotic mobility aids and state-of-the-art technologies.
-This review highlights the potential of guide robots in enhancing the mobility and independence of the visually impaired.
+This review highlights the potential of guide robots to enhance the mobility and independence of the visually impaired.